 After I was diagnosed with celiac disease, I said yes to food, with great enthusiasm. . .
 I vowed to taste everything I could eat, rather than focusing on what I could not.Shauna James Ahern

 Celiac disease affects the lower intestine and occurs in those who have a genetic predisposition to the condition.
 The disease is a result as part of a reaction to gluten, a protein found primarily in grains like barley, wheat, and rye.
-While it can persist into adulthood, it is most common among those aged six months to two years, and in these patients can cause serious issues due to poor nutrient absorption, often causing anemia.
+It is most common among those aged six months to two years, and in these patients can cause serious issues due to poor nutrient absorption, often causing anemia.
 For all sufferers of Celiac disease, the only treatment is a lifelong diet free from gluten.